-People often think the only thing to do in Mexico is stay at all-inclusive resorts of Cancun or Cozumel.
+People often think the only reason to visit Mexico is to stay in an all-inclusive resort in Cancun or Puerto Vallarta.
 And while that’s one part of Mexico, that is far from what this country is about.

 And we’ll be the first to tell you, we were missing out.
 Big time.